sphinx-doc/sphinx/Doc-3k/library/sqlite3.rst

    .. literalinclude:: ../includes/sqlite3/row_factory.py

-   If returning a tuple doesn't suffice and you want name-based access to columns, you should consider setting :attr:`row_factory` to the highly-optimized :class:`sqlite3.Row` type. :class:`Row` provides both index-based and case- insensitive name-based access to columns with almost no memory overhead.
+   If returning a tuple doesn't suffice and you want name-based access to columns, you should consider setting :attr:`row_factory` to the highly-optimized :class:`sqlite3.Row` type. :class:`Row` provides both index-based and case-insensitive name-based access to columns with almost no memory overhead.
 It will probably be better than your own custom dictionary-based approach or even a db_row based solution.

    .. % XXX what's a db_row-based solution?